 - Rely on strategy, but use luck to simulate battles

-War games will typically rely on a large map as the board to simulate the field of battle.
+War games will typically rely on a large map (not always) as the board to simulate the field of battle.
 It gives you a feeling of being a general looking down on your war maps and positioning troops.

-Wargaming is a hefty investment in both time and money and is 50% hobby and 50% game.
+Miniature Wargaming is a different beast altogether.
+Miniature Wargaming is a hefty investment in both time and money and is 50% hobby and 50% game.
 Wargaming requires players to purchase individual models, construct them, paint them all before being able to play the game.
 Each player will need to buy and create their own customized army.
 It’s incredibly time consuming and expensive, but it is a lot of fun.

-Examples of War Games
+Examples of War Board Games